 The points given below explains the difference between micro and macro economics in detail:

-- While microeconomics is applied to operational or internal issues, environmental and external issues are the concern of macro economics.
+- Microeconomics is applied to operational or internal issues, whereas environmental and external issues are the concern of macroeconomics.

-- Microeconomics deals with an individual product, firm, household, industry, wages, prices, etc., while Macroeconomics deals with aggregates like national income, national output, price level, etc.
+- Microeconomics deals with an individual product, firm, household, industry, wages, prices, etc. Conversely, Macroeconomics deals with aggregates like national income, national output, price level, total consumption, total savings, total investment, etc.

-- Microeconomics covers issues like how the price of a particular commodity will affect its quantity demanded and quantity supplied and vice versa while Macroeconomics covers major issues of an economy like unemployment, monetary/ fiscal policies, poverty, international trade, etc.
+- Microeconomics covers issues like how the price of a particular commodity will affect its quantity demanded and quantity supplied and vice versa.
+In contrast, Macroeconomics covers major issues of an economy like unemployment, monetary/ fiscal policies, poverty, international trade, inflationary increase in prices, deficit, etc.

-- Microeconomics determine the price of a particular commodity along with the prices of complementary and the substitute goods, whereas the Macroeconomics is helpful in maintaining the general price level.
+- Microeconomics determine the price of a particular commodity along with the prices of complementary and the substitute goods, whereas the Macroeconomics helps maintain the general price level, as well as it helps in resolving major economic issues like inflation, deflation, disinflation, poverty, unemployment, etc.

-- While analysing any economy, micro economics takes a bottom-up approach, whereas the macroeconomics takes a top-down approach into consideration.
+- While analysing any economy, microeconomics takes a bottom-up approach, whereas the macroeconomics considers a top-down approach.

 Video: Micro Economics Vs Macro Economics